NyboTV/TP_ETS2_Plugin/README.md

     cargoLoaded =       "false | true"
     cargo =             "Shows the loaded Cargo"
     cargoDamage =       "Shows the Cargo Damage"

-### Game Icons:

-    SpeedGauge =            Shows your Speed as an Image RPMGauge =              Shows your RPM as an Image
-    FuelGauge =             Shows your speed as an Image

-### TruckersMP States:
+## TruckersMP States:

     Servers =               "(Depends How many Servers are Online)"     [Value is an Number!]
     ServerName =            "(Selected Server Name)"                    [You can Select the Server in Settings!
 Server List is down below!]
     ServerPLayers =         "(How Many Players are Online)"              [Value is an Number!]
     ServerPlayerQueue =     "(Shows how many Players are in queue)"     [Value is an Number!]

+## Game Icons:

+    SpeedGauge =            Shows your Speed as an Image RPMGauge =              Shows your RPM as an Image
+    FuelGauge =             Shows your speed as an Image

+## Settings

 ### Server list:
 Enter the Number for following Server: